tobiaswirtz/tobiaswirtz.github.io/_posts/2026-07-16-building-in-public-day-3.md

 <p align="center"><img src="{{ '/assets/day3/lean-canvas.png' | relative_url }}" width="850"></p>

-## The interview that reshaped the plan
+## Customer interview

 I did one interview with a Mittelstand CEO.
 Three things came out of it, in increasing order of how much they changed my thinking.

 **First, the need is real.** Documentation is genuinely required, and today they do it with slower, more manual mechanisms.
 That's hypothesis 1 getting a little more solid: the pain exists and they already spend effort on it.

-**Second, on-premise is table stakes** He is currently turning down lots of cloud AI vendor that lands on his desk, because his crown-jewel IP cannot leave the building.
+**Second, on-premise is table stakes.** He is currently turning down lots of cloud AI vendor that lands on his desk, because his crown-jewel IP cannot leave the building.
 I'd been treating "EU-hosted" as the differentiator, but for this segment EU hosting alone won't be enough.

 **Third, and this is the one that's rearranging the whole thing: the hard part isn't the tech.** People resist documenting because they're afraid it makes them replaceable, sometimes to the point of reporting false numbers so their process stays a black box.
 Following up with employees to get them to document also took considerable effort.